carloskiki/rfcs/text/3759-cargo-supported-targets.md

 ```
 Here, it would suffice for `foo` to support `cfg(all(target_os = "linux", target_pointer_width = "64"))`.

-This can be used to ensure that a package properly uses dependencies that are only available on specific targets.
+This would ensure that a package properly uses dependencies that are not available on all targets.
 Assuming that the crate `io-uring` has `supported-targets = ['cfg(target_os = "linux")']`, a crate could depend on
 it using:
 ```toml